zengyulu/MyPrivateGPT/README.md

+## This is forked from localGPT but edited by me to add more features and make it easy to use

 # localGPT

 This project was inspired by the original [privateGPT](https://github.com/imartinez/privateGPT).
 Most of the description here is inspired by the original privateGPT.